 Students will explore and develop different drawing approaches, media and Art techniques.
 This course recaps previously learned skills and introduces new media and exploration of ideas and techniques.
 They will look at the work of artists and other cultures as well as research and produce work based upon themselves and their interests.

 Key Stage 4 is for those who wish to specialise in Art and the work relates to a practical working environment and is based upon creative briefs designed to expand and increase skill and subject knowledge.
 Each project specialises in a different form of Art / media, prepares students for A- Levels and creates good links with further education.

 The AQA GCSE Art qualification is currently a two year course where students will gain skills and knowledge by researching artists, practising new techniques using a wide variety of art materials and developing their own ideas based on their studies.
 Written annotations must be present in all preparatory work.

-Presently, students are timetabled 5 hours per fortnight, however they will be expected to take work home regularly and attend regular after school sessions to complete all project work to a high standard.
+Presently, students are timetabled 3 hours per week, however they will be expected to take work home regularly and attend regular after school sessions to complete all project work to a high standard.
 Any project work missed through absence must be completed in the student's own time.

 Throughout the course students will be encouraged to work independently in order to develop initiative and problem solving skills under guidance from the art tutors.